CMDA/sss-exercises/exercise1/README.md

 1. Install node.js, grab the installer from [nodejs.org](http://nodejs.org)
     1a.
 While node is installing, take your time to read to exercise and review [the lecture](http://cmda.github.io/sss-course/lesson1)
 2. After installing node.js you should be able to start the REPL by typing, ```$ node ``` in your command prompt.
 Feel free to play around, e.g. ``` > 4 + 2```.
+3. Enter the directory of excercise1
-3. Install the dependencies for this exercise ```$ npm install ```
+4. Install the dependencies for this exercise ```$ npm install ```
-4. Run the first commandline script ``` $ node index.js ```
+5. Run the first commandline script ``` $ node index.js ```

 ## Task 2
 We have a made a very simple calculator, however the implementation is missing.
 As this is a very simple calculator, it only supports a sum and multiplication methods.

 1. Open the calculator ```./lib/calculator.js```
 2. Complete the implementation for the ```sum``` method.